Lightning-Universe/Flash-FiftyOne-component/README.md

 ## Use the component

+**Note:**

-Note that we have a `run_once` argument to the component, this allows you to only run it once if needed.
+1. We have a `run_once` argument to the component, this allows you to only run it once if needed.
 Default is `True`, which means it will only run once if not set `False` explicitly.
+1. This component currently only supports `task` as `image_classification`.
+Please make sure to pass `"task": "image_classification"` in the `run_dict` as shown below.

+To run the code below, copy the code and save it in a file `app.py`.
+Run the component using `lightning run app app.py`.

 ```python
 import lightning as L